Liudas-Dau/hespdiv/README.md

-#Installing HespDiv
+# Installing HespDiv

-HespDiv is also available on CRAN, therefore, it can simply be installed using the standard install.packages function as:
+HespDiv is available on CRAN, therefore, it can simply be installed using the standard install.packages function as:

 install.packages('HespDiv')